NiAlCa/PingElectron/README.md

 # PingAlmacenes

-PingAlmacenes is an Electron-based desktop application for monitoring the ping to different warehouses.
+PingElectron is an Electron-based desktop application for monitoring the ping to different warehouses.
 This tool is useful for keeping track of the network connection status of multiple warehouse locations in real-time.

 ## Features